Skip to main content

 linejoin

-Line joint form.
-Possible values round, miter, bevel, auto.
+Shape of line joints.
+Possible values: round, miter, bevel, auto.

 Text params